sarah-melton/github-portfolio/power-bi/README.md

 The report aims to support business decision-making by identifying high-performing products, profitable product categories, major customer markets and overall sales trends that can assist management in improving future sales strategies.

+**The `.pbix` file is included in this repository, but GitHub cannot preview it directly.
+Screenshots are provided below for quick review.**